charlenetolentino/mattsnotes/401-main/reading401-30.md

 **Buckets** - Each index is a bucket.
 An index could potentially contain multiple key/value pairs if a collision occurs.
 Think of a bucket like a node

-**Collisions** - A collision is what happens when more than one key gets hashed to the same location of the hash table.
+**Collisions** - A collision is Who happens when more than one key gets hashed to the same location of the hash table.

 ___
 <br>